Sakshui/Sakshui/README.md

 ## 💻 Internship Experience

 **SDE Intern – Deloitte (2025)**
-- Contributed to resolving backend application issues.
-- Assisted in functional documentation and real-time debugging.
 - Collaborated with development teams to analyze system behaviours and business logic, producing structured functional documentation to streamline development, maintenance, and knowledge transfer.
 - Supported knowledge transfer sessions and created reference materials for new team members, improving onboarding